amine-abdelli/SQRIB/packages/client/README.md

 ## Getting Started
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-# SQRIB
-This is a monorepo based on Yarn workspaces and turborepo.
-It contains several projects that work together to bring the sqrib project to life.

 ## Setting up your local env
 Create a `.env.local` file, with the following structure :
 ```bash